 The sudden holes in the organization’s social fabric will force people to rebuild their social networks and collaborative processes for getting work done.
 This period of recreating work relationships can slow down productivity, diminish morale, and may leave remaining employees worried about their vulnerability to future company layoffs.

-In many cultures, work can be central to someone’s identity, and a job loss can damage someone’s sense of self.
+In many cultures, work can be central to one's identity, and a job loss can damage someone’s sense of self.
 Losing a job can make people question their capabilities and self-worth.
-On the other hand, keeping a job after a layoff can have a couple of different effects leaders should look out for.
+On the other hand, keeping a job after a layoff can have several different effects leaders should look out for.

-For those who remain with the company, the fact that they were retained can have a variety of different effects.
-They might feel guilty, if they believed those who were let go were just like them, and thus it was luck alone that saved their jobs.
-Others might become overconfident, believing that it was their great talents that saved them, making them less empathetic to those “less capable” employees (potentially upsetting those in the first group).
+For those who remain with the company, the fact that they were retained can have various effects.
+They might feel guilty if they believed those who were let go were just like them; thus, luck alone saved their jobs.
+Others might become overconfident, believing that their great talents saved them, making them less empathetic to those “less capable” employees (potentially upsetting those in the first group).
 And still, others might feel less certain of everything given how quickly and unexpectedly things changed.
-Working with such a complex array of reactions is a challenge and leaders must find ways of connecting with and guiding people in all three groups.
+Working with such a complex array of reactions is a challenge, and leaders must find ways of connecting with and guiding people in all three groups.

-Motivation at work is based on the belief that if people perform their job duties well, their jobs and current salaries are guaranteed, and they can maybe even earn a promotion or raise.
-Whether this contract is explicitly written down or merely inferred, without it employees have little reason to put effort into their roles, since they can’t count on the employer to keep their promises in the future.
+Motivation at work is based on the belief that if people perform their duties well, their jobs and current salaries are guaranteed, and they can earn a promotion or raise.
+Whether this contract is explicitly written down or merely inferred, without it, employees have little reason to put effort into their roles since they can’t count on the employer to keep their promises in the future.

-Layoffs are breaches of this psychological employment contract as even employees who are excellent at their jobs are vulnerable to layoffs during organizational hardships.
-As a result, both those who leave and those who remain end up questioning the value of committing their time and effort to organizations.
+Layoffs are breaches of this psychological employment contract, as even employees who are excellent at their jobs are vulnerable to layoffs during organizational hardships.
+As a result, both those who leave and those who remain question the value of committing their time and effort to organizations.
 This may motivate employees who remain to reduce their overall efforts at work or reallocate their resources to hunting for a new job where the employment contract feels more secure.

 The new normal after company layoffs